raspberrypilearning/raspberry-pi-zero-time-lapse-cam/software.md

 # Software Installation

-If you are using the optional Blinkt, you will need to install the library code on your Raspberry Pi Zero, which requires an internet connection.
+If you are using the optional Blinkt, you will need to install the library code on your Raspberry Pi Zero.
+This requires an internet connection.

 You can either:
-1) Connect the Raspberry Pi Zero to the internet using a USB to Ethernet dongle
+1) Connect the Raspberry Pi Zero to the internet using a USB-to-Ethernet dongle
-2) If you have a Raspberry Pi with an internet connection you could put your SD card into that to install the libraries, then transfer it back to the Raspberry Pi Zero
+2) If you have a Raspberry Pi with an internet connection you could put your SD card into that to install the libraries, then transfer it back to the Pi Zero.

 Once you are connected to the internet, run the following command in the terminal: